WGN-TV: Lottery

-WGN-TV served as the originating station for the Illinois Lottery beginning at its July 1974 inception.
-Live drawings initially aired as a half-hour Thursday night broadcast (then hosted by Ray Rayner) held at its Bradley Place studios.
-Channel 9 shared the drawing rights with WSNS-TV from March to May 1975 and again from September 1975 until August 1977, when WGN gained exclusivity over the telecasts.
-With the introduction of the Daily Game (now Pick 3) in February 1980, drawings began airing on the station at 6:57 p.m. nightly.
-After a three-year run on WFLD (which assumed drawing rights in January 1984), the Lottery migrated the drawing telecasts back to WGN-TV in January 1987.
-In August 1992, the Lottery awarded the telecast rights to its drawings and game show to CBS-owned WBBM—which beat out competing offers from WGN and WLS-TV, and saw the move as a way to help improve viewership for its third-place-ranked 10 p.m. newscast—effective December 28.
-WBBM's bid was chosen for its offers to hold the drawings during its late newscast (which ultimately produced no beneficial ratings impact) and agreed to handle promotional responsibilities and production costs.
-Citing in part the station's statewide cable distribution (which, after the SyndEx rules were implemented, would occasionally subject the evening drawings to preemption associated with that of the delayed 9 p.m. newscast when sports clearance restrictions applied to the WGN national feed), the Lottery moved its telecasts back to WGN on January 1, 1994; with this move, citing declining revenues under the WBBM contract partly under the later drawing timeslot, the live evening results were shifted to 9:22 p.m.
-Midday drawings for Pick 3 and Pick 4 were added upon their introduction on December 20, 1994.
-(The 12:40 p.m. drawings were shown during WGN's noon newscast on weekdays, while the Saturday drawing was usually not shown live nationally because of programming substitutions.)
+WGN-TV served as the originating station for the Illinois Lottery beginning at the lottery's July 1974 inception.
+Live drawings were part of a half-hour Thursday-night broadcast hosted by Ray Rayner at the Bradley Place studios.
+WGN-TV shared the drawing rights with WSNS-TV from March to May 1975, and again from September 1975 until August 1977, when WGN gained exclusivity over the telecasts.
+With the introduction of the Daily Game (now Pick 3) in February 1980, drawings began airing at 6:57 p.m. nightly.
+After a three-year run on WFLD, which assumed drawing rights in January 1984, the Lottery moved the drawing telecasts back to WGN-TV in January 1987.
+In August 1992, the Lottery awarded the telecast rights to its drawings and game show to CBS-owned WBBM, who outbid WGN and WLS-TV, and saw the move as a way to help improve viewership for its third-place-ranked 10 p.m. newscast—effective December 28.
+(Note: WBBM's bid was chosen for its offer to hold the drawings during its late newscast, which ultimately produced no beneficial ratings impact, and agreed to handle promotion and production costs.)
+Citing in part the station's statewide cable distribution (which, after the SyndEx rules were implemented, would occasionally subject the evening drawings to preemption associated with that of the delayed 9 p.m. newscast when sports clearance restrictions applied to the WGN national feed), the Lottery moved its telecasts back to WGN on January 1, 1994, citing declining revenues under the WBBM contract.
+The live evening results were shifted to 9:22 p.m.
+Midday drawings for Pick 3 and Pick 4 were introduced on December 20, 1994.
+The 12:40 p.m. drawings were shown during WGN's noon newscast on weekdays, while Saturday drawings were usually not shown live nationally because of programming substitutions.